jnstockley/AddressBookCLI/README.md

    3. Enter the user name and password
    4. Select which table and which method you want to use (Type 0 to exit program)

-What's new in Version 1.0:
- 1. New features:
-  - Added ability to work with any SQL server
-  - Added ability to enter personal username and password
-  - When typing in the password, the password is hidden
-  - Added ability to get multiple address, occupations, and people, with similar fields
-  - Re-designed CLI
- 2. Bug Fixes and many performance improvements
-   - Re-designed back-end to handle new features and more to come in the future
-   - The program should crash less often

-Version 1.0.1
- 1. Bug Fixes
-   - Occupation now shows up when requesting data from person table
-   - Address ID didn't show up correctly
-   - When updating data it would override all previous data
-   - Unable to leave field blank for keeping addressId and occupationId the same
-   - Small typos fixes
- 2. New feature
-  - Better UI for updating addressId and occupationId

 Version 1.0.2
  1. New features:
   - Better UI for closing the program